frontlinesms/ContactService.js/README.md

-h2.ContactService.js spec v1
+#ContactService.js spec v1
-you can assume a contactService variable will be available in the global scope, initialised before your function.
+You can assume a contactService variable will be available in the global scope, initialised before your function.
 It contains the following methods:
 - getAll() : returns all 'objects'
 - getAllMatches(searchString) : returns all objects that match the searchString
 - getFilteredMatches(searchString, selectedIds) : returns all objects that match the searchString, but excludes any in the selectedIds list